prolificinteractive/heimdall/README.md

 - `pvv_itemDrawableNoMatch` Set the icon when the entered text does NOT match the validation check (Default state).
 - `pvv_itemTextAppearance` Set items text appearance (You can set your selected/unselected state here).
 - `pvv_headerTextVisiblity` Set the visiblity of the header (visible, invisible, gone)
+- `pvv_noOfColumns` Set the number of columns used to display the items (min 1, max 5)

 Make sure to check sample for a more concrete example.